 Step 3: Add the lemon zest, capers, and smoked salmon, cut into bite-sized pieces.
 Cook for just 2-3 minutes - you're not really cooking the salmon, just warming it through and letting the flavors meld.

 Step 4: Add salt, pepper, and the drained pasta directly to the pan with your salmon mixture.
-Toss everything together, then add the crème fraîche and a ladle of pasta cooking water, if needed, to achieve the desired thickness of the sauce.
+Toss everything together, then add the crème fraîche and, if needed, a ladle of pasta cooking water to achieve the desired sauce thickness.
 The pasta water helps create a silky sauce that coats every strand.
 Toss everything together with a wooden spoon or tongs.
 Cook for 1-2 minutes, then remove from the heat.

 Ingredients